AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 </p>
 {{</ math.inline >}}

 Finally, when we don't include the impossible actions in the entropy computation, we have consistent values.
-This corrected entropy computation allows an agent to maximize his exploration only on valid actions.
+This corrected entropy computation enable an agent to maximize his exploration only on valid actions.

 Such a cool trick!